Weiqifan1/PyProjectImpossibleCollege/README.md

 2. Cd into the directory of the project
 3. Example of how to run the project
 4. `python main.py <language>`
-5. python main.py or python main.py japanese
+5. `python main.py` or `python main.py japanese`
-6. If you need help or want to see which countries you can translate to write python main.py -h or python main.py --help
+6. If you need help or want to see which countries you can translate to write: `python main.py -h` or `python main.py --help`